Moravian-Silesian Region

 It is a highly industrialized region, its capital Ostrava was actually called the "Steel Heart of the Republic".
 In addition, it has several mountainous areas where the landscape is relatively preserved.
 Nowadays, the economy of the region benefits from its location in the Czech/Polish/Slovak borderlands.

 Administrative division

-The Moravian-Silesian Region is divided into 6 districts, in which there are 300 municipalities (39 are towns):

 Traditionally, the region has been divided into six districts (okresy) which still exist as regional units, though most administration has been shifted to the municipalities with extended competence and the municipalities with commissioned local authority.
+(There are a total of 300 municipalities (39 are towns).)

 Municipalities with extended competence

 Since 1 January 2003, the region has been divided into 22 municipalities with extended competence, which took over most of the administration of the former district authorities.
 Some of these are further divided into municipalities with commissioned local authority.
 They are unofficially named little districts (malé okresy).
 They are: